Who Is Affected by Attention Deficit Hyperactivity Disorder (ADHD)

 It is not

 clear how many adults are affected by ADHD.
-However, overall estimates are that
+But overall estimates are that

 about half of children with ADHD continue to have symptoms